-The criminal defense lawyers at JacksonWhite Law have more than ten years of experience defending clients in the greater Phoenix area.
-We’ve helped clients receive reduced penalties, dismissed charges and flexible legal results that make it easier to move on after your case.
+The criminal defense lawyers at JacksonWhite Law have more than ten years of experience defending clients throughout Arizona.
+We’ve helped clients receive reduced penalties, dismissed charges and flexible legal results that make it easier to move on after your case.Â

 View our recent case results below to get a better idea of how our criminal defense attorneys provide first-class service to their clients.